Supply Chain Operational Visibility? That's RFID.

 Other thoughts on visibility

 We haven't implemented WIP RFID systems in our manufacturing, but one of our customers uses it in their "Class Ring" manufacturing process.
-They process thousands of rings daily, allowing them to track time-at-station for each step of making a custom ring and locating a specific ring in a production run so they can pull it from the chain if there is a job issue.
+They process thousands of rings daily, allowing them to track time-at-station for each step of making a custom ring and locating a specific ring in a production run to pull it from the chain if there is a job issue.